cristianglezm/EvoGarden/Planning.md

 ### 5.1.
 Web Worker for Performance (`src/simulation.worker.ts`)
 -   **Role**: The worker acts as a simple, robust **host** for the `SimulationEngine`.
 Its primary responsibility is to run on a separate thread, isolating all heavy computation from the UI.
 -   **Message Broker**: It functions as a message broker, receiving commands from the UI (via the `useSimulation` hook) and forwarding them to the `SimulationEngine` instance.
-It then relays results from the engine (a batch of events and the tick summary) back to the UI thread.
+It then relays results from the engine (an array of state changes called deltas, a batch of events, and a tick summary) back to the UI thread.
 This keeps the worker's own logic minimal.

 ### 5.2.
 The Simulation Engine & Behavior System (`src/lib/`)
 -   **`SimulationEngine` (`simulationEngine.ts`)**: This class is the **orchestrator** of the simulation.
 Its main game loop (`calculateNextTick`) manages the simulation's state and sequence of events.
+Instead of returning the entire grid state, it now calculates a minimal set of "delta" updates (e.g., actor added, removed, or properties changed) which are sent to the UI for efficient state synchronization.
 It does not contain actor-specific logic itself; instead, it delegates that to the Behavior System.
 Its responsibilities include:
     -   Maintaining the master actor state (`grid`, `tick` count).
     -   Creating and populating the Quadtrees each tick.
     -   Iterating through actors and calling the appropriate behavior module.